 The sheer scale of high-quality, interdisciplinary research activity here sets us apart.
 We're able to combine disciplines and capabilities to meet both the challenges of leading-edge research and the external demands of government, business and communities.

 We created the University of Manchester Research Institute (UMRI) to take forward our goal, outlined in the Manchester 2020 strategic plan, of establishing the University as a major centre for interdisciplinary research.

 UMRI enables us to achieve this by ensuring that the necessary structures, resources, incentives and governance frameworks are in place.
 It also nurtures the emergence of new cross-cutting themes and networks.

-Our institutes carry responsibility for the University’s research priorities, working in areas where we have achieved or aspire to world-leading status.
+Our institutes and networks carry responsibility for the University’s research priorities, working in areas where we have achieved or aspire to world-leading status.

 - Brooks World Poverty Institute

 - Manchester Institute for Collaborative Research on Ageing

 - Sustainable Consumption Institute